Jump to Section

 Adderall is a stimulant medication that is prescribed to treat an individual’s symptoms of ADHD, also known as attention deficit hyperactivity disorder.
 Additionally, Adderall is also used to sometimes treat narcolepsy.
 Adderall works by increasing a few of the chemical messengers in a person’s brain involved in the following:

-When an individual utilizes Adderall for an extended period, some changes are made to the chemical makeup of their brain that ends up creating a dependence on the drug.
-Once an addition or dependence of Adderall is formed, detox is the next method used to eliminate the drug from the body and brain.
+When an individual uses Adderall for an extended period of time, some changes are made to the chemical makeup of their brain.
+This can end up creating a dependence on the drug.
+Once an addiction or dependence on Adderall develops, detox is the next method used to eliminate the drug from the body and brain.

 The National Alliance on Mental Illness (NAMI) estimated that about 900,000 Americans will recreationally use a prescription stimulant drug, or even for nonmedical purposes every month.
 These types of drugs are extremely addictive.
 Typically, it’s not recommended to stop taking a drug such as Adderall suddenly or “cold turkey” because it can cause uncomfortable withdrawal side effects.

 Instead, a controlled and slow taper or even weaning-off period is considered more desirable under medical supervision.
 By slowly reducing the individual’s dosage over a couple of months, depending on the level of dependency, Adderall withdrawal can be managed safely.
 A medical professional or doctor should be able to set up a tapering schedule for individuals searching to detox from Adderall.
-When detox is performed under the trained supervision of medical professionals and mental health is called medical detox.
+When drug detox occurs under the trained supervision of medical professionals, it is called medical detox.

 - With the assistance of a medical professional, a slow weaning schedule will be set up.

 - Seek out guidance and emotional support from a mental health professional during the detox process.

 - Stay busy to distract from drug cravings.

 - Maintain a healthy sleeping and eating schedule, and take all prescribed supplements or medications.